xbmc/repo-scripts/script.grab.fanart/README.txt

 script.grab.fanart.Video.Title - the title of a random video (movie or tv show).
-There is a 10% chance of this being a TV show. script.grab.fanart.Video.FanArt - the path to the fanart image for this video script.grab.fanart.Video.Poster - path to poster image for this video script.grab.fanart.Video.Plot - plot outline of this video
+There is a 10% chance of this being a TV show. script.grab.fanart.Video.FanArt - the path to the fanart image for this video script.grab.fanart.Video.Poster - path to poster image for this video script.grab.fanart.Video.Logo - path to clear logo for this video - blank if it doesn't exist script.grab.fanart.Video.Plot - plot outline of this video script.grab.fanart.Video.Path - path to the video file

 script.grab.fanart.Movie.Title - title of the selected movie script.grab.fanart.Movie.FanArt - path to movie fanart
 script.grab.fanart.Movie.Poster - path to movie poster
-script.grab.fanart.Movie.Plot - movie plot
+script.grab.fanart.Movie.Logo - path to clear logo for movie - blank if it doesn't exist script.grab.fanart.Movie.Plot - movie plot script.grab.fanart.Movie.Path - path to the movie file

-script.grab.fanart.TV.Title - title of selected tv show script.grab.fanart.TV.FanArt - path to tv show fanart script.grab.fanart.TV.Poster - path to tv show poster script.grab.fanart.TV.Plot - tv show plot description
+script.grab.fanart.TV.Title - title of selected tv show script.grab.fanart.TV.FanArt - path to tv show fanart script.grab.fanart.TV.Poster - path to tv show poster script.grab.fanart.TV.Logo - path to clear logo for tv show - blank if it doesn't exist script.grab.fanart.TV.Plot - tv show plot description script.grab.fanart.TV.Path - path to the tv show show (will be the root folder if in "random" mode or the specific episode if in "recent" mode)

 These will only have values when the addon mode is "recent" script.grab.fanart.TV.Season - selected tv show season